Gertrud (film)

-Gertrud is a 1964 Danish drama film directed by Carl Theodor Dreyer; it is based on the 1906 play of the same name by Hjalmar Söderberg.
+Gertrud is a 1964 Danish drama film written and directed by Carl Theodor Dreyer; it is based on the 1906 play of the same name by Hjalmar Söderberg.
 The title role of Gertrud Kanning is played by Nina Pens Rode, with Bendt Rothe as her husband, Gustav Kanning, and Baard Owe as her lover, Erland Jansson.

 Gertrud was Dreyer's final film.
 It is notable for its many long takes, one of which is a nearly ten-minute take of Gertrud and her ex-lover, Gabriel, talking about their pasts.
 The film opened to divided responses but is now considered one of Dreyer's major works.

 Plot

 Gertrud, a former opera singer in Stockholm in the early 20th century, is married to the lawyer and politician Gustav Kanning.
 Gertrud tells her husband that he has become more in love with his career and status than with her.
 She also tells him that she has met another man who loves her more than anything else, and that she therefore prefers him to her husband and wants a divorce.

 Gertrud meets her lover, the promising young pianist Erland Jansson, in a park.
 The two go to Jansson's house.
 Gertrud tells him how devoted she is to him.
-In the evening Gustav goes to pick Gertrud up at the opera where she had said she would be, but can't find her.
+In the evening Gustav goes to pick Gertrud up at the opera where she had said she would be but can't find her.
 The next evening the Kannings attend a dinner party at the house of the poet Gabriel Lidman, with whom Gertrud has had a relationship in the past.
 Gertrud greets her friend Axel Nygren who attends the same party.
-Gustav confronts Gertrud about the opera, and demands one last night with her before the separation.
+Gustav confronts Gertrud about the opera and demands one last night with her before the separation.
 Lidman tells Gertrud that he had met Jansson at a party where he had bragged about Gertrud as his latest conquest.

 When Gertrud meets with Jansson the next day she tells him that she wants to go away with him and leave everything else behind.
 He tells her that he cannot, because he is expecting a child with another woman.
 Lidman makes an attempt to persuade Gertrud to leave with him instead, but without success; when Lidman and Gertrud were a couple, just like Kanning, he had valued his career above her.
 Kanning makes a last attempt to persuade Gertrud to stay with him, even allowing her to keep her lover at the same time.
 The attempt fails and Gertrud moves alone to Paris to study psychology.

 Thirty years later, Gertrud, together with Nygren, looks back at her life.
 She says that love is the only thing that means anything in life.
-She is now alone because of her refusal to compromise on that position, but does not regret anything.
+She is now alone because of her refusal to compromise on that position but does not regret anything.